 The Goatman may have a name: Oscar Washburn.
 Oscar was an African-American goat farmer who lived just north of the bridge with his family in the late 1800s.
 He was well known locally as a hardworking and honest businessman.
 People endearingly began calling him The Goatman.
 Having dealings with many of the locals, it was said that he put a sign on the Alton Bridge that exclaimed, “This Way to the Goatman.”

 Ku Klux Klansmen in the area were angered and jealous of Washburn’s success, and the sign only fueled their hatred.
 In the year of 1938, they ambushed him from his home in the middle of the night and dragged him to the Old Alton Bridge.
-Once there, they tied a noose around his neck, the other side of the noose to the bridge, then flung him over.
-When they looked over the bridge, all they saw was an empty noose swaying and undisturbed water in the creek below.
+Once there, they tied a noose around his neck, the other side of the noose to the bridge’s railing, then flung him over.
+When they looked over the side of the bridge all they saw was an empty noose and the water in the creek below, undisturbed.

 Over the years, many have reported seeing a demonic apparition on the bridge that has the head of a goat, and the body of a man.
 Its glowing red eyes are also reported to be seen in the surrounding woods.
 It is warned that knocking three times on the trusses of the bridge summons the creature.